-Terje Aven, University of Stavanger and President-Elect Society for Risk Analysis (SRA)
+Terje Aven, University of Stavanger and President of Society for Risk Analysis (SRA)

 What is good risk management and governance? - Some reflections in view of recent advances -